matthewscharles/instrument-maker/README.md

 Use a Bare Conductive Touch Board set to generic_midi_controller.
 This will connect to im.electrode and im.tb

 ### MIDI controllers
 Set your MIDI controller to CC 0-7 on channel 1.
 This should work with im.sensor in the same way as our custom boards.

 ## Some notes on access

-This work is ongoing - open source, and open process as far as we can make it.

-We have developed hardware and web interfaces, but in the interest of some solid testing, our attention is on the underlying software library for now.
-With time, the code itself should be a useful educational resource.
+We have developed hardware and web interfaces, but in the interest of some solid testing, our attention is on the core software library using PD for now.

-Much of this text will be written in shorthand and we recognise that this will be excluding to many people, but our goal is still to demystify and bring in the access longer term.

 As we begin revisiting the web elements we also hope to start re-engaging with screen reader access and other often overlooked interfaces in this field..but we are not attempting to deliver a blanket solution by any means.